pcm32/k8s_demo/embassy_demo/README.md

 Here we will describe how to go from a dockerfile codified tool to something that we run on Galaxy (the W4M) installation and that is offloaded (the heavy computation) to the Kubernetes cluster.

+In this case, everything will be executed from the W4M VM image running on the EBI-EMBASSY Cloud.

 ### Dockerfile is built and pushed to an accesible hub for the k8s cluster

 At the EMBASSY Cloud we have our own instance of Jenkins which has hooks to the dockerfile github repos that we are interested.
 You can access our live instance [here](http://phenomenal-h2020.eu/jenkins/)